miguelalb/miguelalb/README.md

 - 👋 Hi, I’m @miguelalb (Miguel Acevedo) a Full Stack Developer
-- 👀 I’m interested in Java, Python, Web, Machine Learning and AI
+- 👀 I’m interested in Python, Web, Machine Learning and AI
 - 🌱 I’m always perfecting my skills.
 The key is to learn one new thing everyday!
 - ⭐ My goal is to make my code as transparent, efficient, easy to read and easy to understand as possible.
 - 💞️ I’m looking to collaborate on challenging projects where I can make a valuable contribution.